-RE-034 (Tetracosactide Zinc)
+RE-034

-RE-034 is a synthetic hormone analog of the first 24 amino acids of the 39 amino acids contained in ACTH incorporated into a novel formulation developed by the Company.
+RE-034 is a synthetic hormone analog of the first 24 amino acids of the 39 amino acids contained in adrenocorticotropic hormone ("ACTH") incorporated into a novel formulation developed by the Company.
 RE-034 exhibits similar physiological actions as endogenous ACTH by binding to all five melanocortin receptors (pan-MCR), resulting in its anti-inflammatory and immunomodulatory effects.
 Retrophin has successfully manufactured RE-034 at proof-of-concept scale using a novel formulation process that allows modulation of the release of the active ingredient from the site of administration.
-The Company continues preclinical development of RE-034 to enable multiple strategic options.
+The Company is exploring strategic options for development of RE-034, including the evaluation of external partnership and out-licensing opportunities.